Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Introduction

-Addressing most of the above limitations, we introduce here a real-space finite-element based density functional theory (\DFTFE) approach\cite{motamarri2020,motamarri2022} to conduct projected population analysis.
-This method can be viewed as a unified approach allowing for Kohn-Sham DFT ground-state calculations and population analysis in the same computational framework using a finite-element (FE) basis.
+Addressing the aforementioned limitations, we introduce here a real-space finite-element (FE) based density functional theory (\DFTFE) approach\cite{motamarri2020,motamarri2022} to conduct projected population analysis.
 FE basis set is a systematically convergent basis set comprising of a piece-wise polynomial of order $p$ and a strictly local basis set on which various electronic fields are represented.
-In contrast to plane-wave based DFT calculations, the use of FE basis for DFT enables large-scale calculations (up to tens of thousands of electrons) and accommodates periodic, semi-periodic, and non-periodic boundary conditions while exhibiting systematically convergent behaviour similar to plane-wave basis.
-Furthermore, the local character of the FE basis provides an inherent benefit in terms of parallel scalability of DFT calculations in comparison to widely used DFT codes and has been tested up to ~200,000 cores on many-core CPUs and ~24,000 GPUs on hybrid CPU-GPU architectures~\cite{motamarri2020,motamarri2022} and has also been named as the \emph{ACM Gordon Bell Prize finalist}~\cite{GB19,das2019} in SC19.
-The population analysis methodology developed within the framework of \DFTFE~ in this work inherits the advantages mentioned above and enables scalable chemical bonding analysis in complex material systems.
-For instance, efficient investigation of chemical bonding interactions in large-scale nanoparticles, charged defect systems, material systems in the presence of an external electric field, or changes in the bonding nature of the constituent atoms due to the effect of an electron beam, can be naturally handled using the proposed approach of population analysis.
+In contrast to widely used plane-wave based DFT calculations, the use of FE basis for DFT enables large-scale calculations (up to tens of thousands of electrons) and accommodates periodic, semi-periodic, and non-periodic boundary conditions.
+Additionally, the local character of the FE basis provides an inherent benefit in terms of parallel scalability of DFT-FE calculations in comparison to widely used DFT codes and has been tested up to ~100,000 cores on many-core CPUs~\cite{motamarri2020} and ~24,000 GPUs on hybrid CPU-GPU architectures~\cite{GB19,das2019,motamarri2022}.
+The proposed population analysis methodology developed within the framework of \DFTFE~inherits these advantages and enables scalable chemical bonding analysis in complex material systems.
+Furthermore, this methodology is developed as a unified approach that enables both Kohn-Sham DFT ground-state calculations and population analysis to be carried out within the same computational framework using the FE basis. \cb The framework opens up the possibility of extracting chemical bonding information for the first time in sizeable complex material systems critical in many technologically relevant applications, enabling efficient investigation of chemical bonding interactions in various scenarios, such as large-scale nanoparticles, layered materials with adsorbate-adsorbent interactions, complex defect-impurities interactions, bonding interactions between the migrating ion and the underlying solid electrolyte lattice in the presence of an electric field, and many more.\cn